Transition Deadline to ICD-10 Is October 1, 2015

 Currently, the U.S. Department of Health and Human Services (HHS) uses the World Health Organization’s International Classification of Diseases, Ninth Edition, known as ICD-9.

-As issued in a final rule from HHS on January 16, 2009, ICD-10-CM (Clinical Modification - diagnoses) and ICD-10-PCS (Procedural Coding System - for inpatient procedures) will become the new coding system for delineating medical diagnoses and procedures for care management and billing purposes.
+As issued in a final rule from HHS on January 16, 2009, ICD-10-CM (Clinical Modification -- diagnoses) and ICD-10-PCS (Procedural Coding System -- for inpatient procedures) will become the new coding system for delineating medical diagnoses and procedures for care management and billing purposes.
+The transition takes place on October 1, 2015.

 This transition from ICD-9 to ICD-10 is a provision of the Health Insurance Portability and Accountability Act (HIPAA), as regulated by HHS and the Centers for Medicare & Medicaid Services (CMS).
 The change to ICD-10 does not affect Current Procedural Terminology (CPT) coding for outpatient procedures.